Fresh Salsa – How to Make & Can

 If the flavor is perfect, turn up the heat.

 You only want to get the salsa hot.
-Do not cook it.
+Do not let this boil.
+You do not want to cook it.
 If you cook it you will end up with very spicy, spaghetti sauce.
 Blech!
 We want fresh uncooked salsa.
 Just get it hot and get the pot off the heat.

 I have the salsa pot off the burner so the contents are free from the risk of becoming spicy, spaghetti sauce.